martinloesethjensen/staking-calc/README.md

 ### Factory Method Pattern

-The factory method pattern is a creational pattern.
+The factories method pattern is a creational pattern.

 -----
-I also use singletons
+Singleton and Null Object patterns are also being used in this project